 “Why do some people write in all caps?”

-Before I answer, I must add that if a person has both cursive and all-caps handwriting, we will analyse only the former.
+Before I answer, I must add that if a person has both cursive and all-caps handwriting, we will analyze only the cursive handwriting.

 In order to understand all caps writers, you must know about handwriting zones.
 Handwriting is divided into three zones.
 Each zone is significant and it reveals something about the personality traits of the writer.

-Although I cannot discuss in detail here what all the three zones in handwriting stand for, the picture below makes it clear that all the three zones can be found in a handwriting only when there is a mix of both all caps and lower case letters.
+All the three zones can be found in a handwriting only when there is a mix of both capital and lower case letters.